guillermo-moran/JailbreakQA-Mobile-App/README.md

 While this may not be very useful to your average jailbreaker, it might come in handy for us (The volunteers at JailbreakQA).
 That being said, this app may or may not be submitted to a Cydia repository.

+Why I did this?
+The subject kept coming up.
+I figured maybe this would be a neat idea.

 ##Contribution